jboxman/owncloud-quickstart/index.md

 ## Installing and configuring ownCloud

 You can install ownCloud with [Docker Compose][compose].
-You must have [Docker installed][docker] on the computer you intend to run ownCloud on.
+You must have [Docker installed][docker] on the computer you want to run ownCloud on.
 To install and configure your ownCloud server, read [Installing with Docker][installing].

 ## Allowing access on port 8080

 By default, ownCloud listens on port `443` for SSL connections.
-Complete the following steps to configure ownCloud to listen on a different port.
+Complete the following steps to configure ownCloud to listen on a different port:

 1. Change to the directory where the `.env` file you created in [Installing and configuring ownCloud](#installing-and-configuring-owncloud) exists.
 For example: